whoek/scrumdog-binaries/README.md

 ## To Install

-Scrumdog is distributed as a single file executable.
+Scrumdog is distributed as a single executable file.
 No installation is required.
-Just copy it to somewhere suitable on your machine and run it.
+Just copy the file somewhere suitable on your machine and run it.

 ## Support